arkui-x/docs/en/contribute/documentation-contribution.md

 Your feedback matters.
 Submit issues and leave as detailed information as possible, so we can better fix the issues and improve our documents.

-1. On the Gitee page, click the **Issues** tab.
+1. On the GitCode page, click the **Issues** tab.
 On the displayed page, click **New issue**.
 Then enter the issue title and issue details.
 2. Click **New** to submit the issue.
 The Docs team will confirm the issue.

 >![](public_sys-resources/icon-note.gif) **NOTE**